rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

 the larger system.

 The "input driver" is discussed in more detail at :ref:`gf_input_driver_design`.
-The "input driver" will ultimately control the accuracy (relative to the traditional full system method) of the fragment-based method since it is the component which generates the inputs.
+The "input driver" controls the creation of the inputs to the engine.
+The accuracy of a fragment-based method (relative to the method it is approximating) is determined primarily by those inputs.
+Hence addressing the :ref:`gf_accuracy` consideration falls to the input driver.
+The final high-level consideration, :ref:`gf_multi_layer`, can easily be addressed by nesting calls to GhostFragment.
+In terms of architecture, the :ref:`gf_multi_layer` consideration means GhostFragment needs to be written in a manner which is ammenable to being nested.
+This is somewhat trivially satisfiable by making GhostFragment's top-level a PluginPlay module, and by then relying on the fact that PluginPlay modules can be nested.